 Megan McGlothin, DVM

 My name is Dr. Megan McGlothin and I am from Northwest Indiana.
-I attended Purdue University North Central where I received my Bachelors of Science in Biology.
+I attended Purdue University North Central where I received my Bachelor of Science in Biology.
 I then attended Purdue University for veterinary school.
 Boiler up!
 After graduating I moved back to Northwest Indiana and worked in the Chicagoland area at a small animal clinic for a year.
 In an effort to escape the Midwest winters, I relocated to sunny Tampa!
 By my side are my two loving dogs, Tes and Teaco.
 Some of my professional interests include internal medicine and critical care.
 I also have a love for geriatric pets and enjoy making sure they have the best quality of life possible.

 William (Billy) Kowalski, DVM